MacTakeAwayData Rank – 9 stars out of 10

 - iMac (21.5-inch, 2017) or

 You’ll have USB C Thunderbolt ports that support the speed that the T5 can go at.

 You’ll be able to take the most advantage of this drive.
-But keep in mind that although the advertised speed of 3.1 Gen 2 is 10 Gbps.
-You won’t see anything like that kind of speed.
-You’ll find out later in this article what you should get.
+But keep in mind that although the advertised speed of USB 3.1 Gen 2 is 10 Gbps.
+You won’t see that speed because of the usual overheads of USB.